 Most of us have heard of the benefits of turmeric as a superfood.
 If you haven’t you could check out my post on Turmeric Paste.
-If you have read anything about taking turmeric you may know it helps to have black pepper and good fat to help with the bioavailability to our bodies.
-When turmeric is fermented, it becomes water-soluble, which makes it more easily absorbed by the body, it also has superior bioavailability because the nutrients in turmeric are converted into a form that the body can easily utilize!
+If you have read anything about taking turmeric you may know it helps to have black pepper and good fat to help with the bioavailability of our bodies.
+When turmeric is fermented, it becomes water-soluble, which makes it more easily absorbed by the body.
+It also has superior bioavailability because the nutrients in turmeric are converted into a form that the body can easily utilize!

 Bottom line- The ability of our bodies to absorb the benefits of turmeric when fermented is incredible!!
 Sauerkraut has anti-inflammatory benefits on its own, adding turmeric and ginger makes it amazing in fighting inflammation!

 Having written out serval cancer protocols for people over the years, sauerkraut is likely suggested in the protocols.
 Sauerkraut has benefits beyond the normal benefits of cruciferous veggies when it comes to fighting cancer.